 After the expected film version of No Time For Sergeants in 1958, Andy put on yet another military uniform in the very second-rate navy comedy, Onionhead, later that same year.
 Then Andy’s phone stopped ringing.
 His film career stalled just as it was getting started.
 (As great as it is in hindsight, A Face In the Crowd did not exactly pack theaters.)
 He went back to Broadway with the less-successful Destry Rides Again, which played to half-empty houses.
 In desperation, Andy instructed his manager to put out feelers into the world of television.
 He admitted later he had the typical Broadway star’s snobbishness toward the lowly medium of TV.

 Andy’s manager happened to know Sheldon Leonard, the producer of the mega-successful The Danny Thomas Show, then in its seventh season.
+(He was also the namesake of the two main characters on The Big Bang Theory.)
 Leonard agreed to cast Andy on an episode of Danny Thomas as the rural sheriff Andy Taylor, who pulls over Thomas’ urbanite New York character Danny Williams for running a stop sign, and detains him in the little town of Mayberry, North Carolina.

 The episode, “Danny Meets Andy Griffith,” was broadcast on February 15, 1960, and got a very positive response.
 Viewers quickly warmed to “Andy Taylor,” still in his early incarnation: slightly obtuse and perpetually cheerful, always ready with a helping of corny sayings and folksy Southern humor.
 (Thomas’s character comes off in this episode as obnoxious and condescending by comparison.
 “You picked on the wrong guy this time, Clem,” he practically snarls.)
 It was clear the Andy Taylor character deserved his own series, and plans were hastily made to get it on the air by that fall, with Leonard, Thomas, and Griffith as co-producers and shareholders in the series’ ownership.
 The show would revolve around Andy Taylor’s daily life as sheriff in a small town filled with loveable eccentrics and very little actual crime, and his home life raising a young son as a single dad (with the help of the fussy, matronly Aunt Bee, who would be played to perfection by Frances Bavier, another Broadway veteran slightly ashamed of slumming it on TV.)